humitos/sphinx-extensions/docs/index.rst

       :link: https://github.com/wpilibsuite/sphinxext-opengraph
       :padding: 1

-      Sphinx extension to generate `Open Graph metadata <https://ogp.me/>`_ ✨ for each page of your documentation.
+      Generates Open Graph metadata ✨ for each page of your documentation.